CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep Learning: Abstract

 \section{Abstract}

 The cup-to-disc ratio (CDR) is one of the most significant indicator for glaucoma diagnosis.
 Different from the use of costly fully supervised learning formulation with pixel-wise annotations in the literature, this study investigates the feasibility of accurate CDR measurement in fundus images using only tight bounding box supervision.
-For this purpose, we develop a two-task network for accurate CDR measurement, one for weakly supervised image segmentation, and the other for bounding-box regression.
+For this purpose, we develop a two-task network named as CDRNet for accurate CDR measurement, one for weakly supervised image segmentation, and the other for bounding-box regression.
 The weakly supervised image segmentation task is implemented based on generalized multiple instance learning formulation and smooth maximum approximation, and the bounding-box regression task outputs class-specific bounding box prediction in a single scale at the original image resolution.
 To get accurate bounding box prediction, a class-specific bounding-box normalizer and an expected intersection-over-union are proposed.
-In the experiments, the proposed approach was evaluated by a testing set with 1200 images using CDR error and F1 score for CDR measurement and dice coefficient for image segmentation.
+In the experiments, the proposed approach was evaluated by a testing set with 1200 images using CDR error and $F_1$ score for CDR measurement and dice coefficient for image segmentation.
 A grader study was conducted to compare the performance of the proposed approach with those of individual graders.
-The results demonstrate that the proposed approach outperforms the state-of-the-art performance obtained from the fully supervised image segmentation (FSIS) approach using pixel-wise annotation for CDR measurement, which is also better than those of individual graders.
-It also gets performance close to the state-of-the-art obtained from FSIS for optic cup and disc segmentation, similar to those of individual graders.
+The experimental results show that the proposed approach achieves CDR error of 0.0458 and $F_1$ score of 0.917 in CDR measurement and dice coefficients of 0.882 and 0.950 in optic cup and disc segmentation, respectively.
+These results indicate that the proposed approach outperforms the state-of-the-art performance obtained from the fully supervised image segmentation (FSIS) approach using pixel-wise annotation for CDR measurement.
+Its performance is also better than those of individual graders.
+In addition, the proposed approach gets performance close to the state-of-the-art obtained from FSIS and the performance of individual graders for optic cup and disc segmentation.
 The codes are available at \url{https://github.com/wangjuan313/CDRNet}.

 \keywords{Cup-to-disc ratio (CDR), Bounding box tightness prior, Class-specific bounding-box regression, Weakly supervised image segmentation, Fundus photography}